helloworld9948/CN/Labmanual.md

 ---

-## Experiment 1: Data Link Layer Framing
+## Experiment 1: Data Link Layer Framing Methods

-### Character Stuffing and Bit Stuffing

-*Description of the experiment:*
+### **Implement data link layer framing methods such as character stuffing and bit stuffing.**

-- **Character Stuffing**: This method involves inserting a special character (usually an escape character) before each instance of the special character in the data stream.
+- **Character Stuffing**: Involves inserting a special character before each instance of the special character in the data stream.

 *Sample Code:*

 ```c
 #include <stdio.h>